neherlab/treetime/README.md

   The inferred substitution model is accessible via `print(tt.gtr)` and the equilibrium character frequencies are stored in `tt.gtr.pi`, the symmetric substitution matrix in `tt.gtr.W`.

-  A longer example of the usage in available in [`examples/ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py)
+  A longer example of the usage is available in [`examples/ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py)

 #### Molecular clock phylogenies